Estimating and Penalizing Induced Preference Shifts in Recommender Systems: Related Work

 \section{Related Work}

-\prg{RS effects on users' internal states.} A variety of previous work considers how RSs algorithms might affect users: influencing user's preferences for e-commerce purposes \citep{haubl_preference_2003, cosley_is_2003, gretzel_persuasion_2006}, altering people's moods for psychology research \citep{kramer_experimental_2014}, changing populations' opinions or behaviors \citep{matz_psychological_2017}, exacerbate \citep{hasan_excessive_2018} cases of addiction to social media \citep{andreassen_online_2015}, or increase polarization \citep{stray_designing_2021}.
+\prg{RS effects on users' internal states.} A variety of previous work considers how RSs algorithms might affect users: influencing user's preferences for e-commerce purposes \citep{haubl_preference_2003, cosley_is_2003, gretzel_persuasion_2006}, altering people's moods for psychology research \citep{kramer_experimental_2014}, ``nudging'' users' opinions or behaviors \citep{jesse_digital_2021, matz_psychological_2017, weinmann_digital_2015}, exacerbate \citep{hasan_excessive_2018} cases of addiction to social media \citep{andreassen_online_2015}, or increase polarization \citep{stray_designing_2021}.
 There have been three main types of approaches to quantitatively estimating \textit{effects of RSs' policies} on users: 1) analyzing static datasets of interactions directly \citep{nguyen_exploring_2014, ribeiro_auditing_2019, juneja_auditing_2021, li_modeling_2014}, 2) simulating interactions between users and RSs based on hand-crafted models of user dynamics \citep{chaney_how_2018, bountouridis_siren_2019, jiang_degenerate_2019, mansoury_feedback_2020, yao_measuring_2021, ie_recsim_2019}, or 3) using access to real users and estimating effects through direct interventions \citep{holtz_engagement-diversity_2020, matz_psychological_2017}.
 We see our approach as an improvement on 2), in that we propose to implicitly \textit{learn} user dynamics instead of hand-specifying them.
 While we still assume a known choice model (how users choose content based on their preferences), such assumption is much less restrictive than assuming fully known dynamics.
+Our approach is most similar to \citet{hazrati_recommender_2022}, but focused on preferences rather than behavior.